cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/using-meridian.md

 Tap `Share` -> `Add to home screen` for easier access to Meridian.
 {: .notice--info}

 You should now be jailbroken with Cydia installed on your home screen.
-You can use Cydia to install [tweaks](faq#tweaks){:target="_blank"}, themes and more.
+You can use Cydia to install [tweaks](faq#tweaks), themes and more.

 Continue to [Using Cydia](using-cydia)
 {: .notice--info}